don-code/bigclock/README.md

 What does it look like?
 -----------------------
-The text mode UI looks like this:
+The text mode UI looks like this (note that in most console fonts, the gaps present in the block characters with GitHub's default fonts will not be present):
 ```
    August 2014 Calendar             Today's date